learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 ### PathBuilder

-The PathBuilder is a tool for tracking folder and file paths to write to the zip file.

-To initialize a PathBuilder object, you will need to specify a channel name:
+The `PathBuilder` clas is a tool for tracking folder and file paths to write to the zip file.
+To initialize a PathBuilder object, you need to specify a channel name:

 ```
 from utils.path_builder import PathBuilder